Alcoa of Australia Limited – Pinjarra refinery (Alcoa Pinjarra)

 The licence requires Alcoa to implement dust control measures and routinely undertake maintenance and housekeeping to minimise the generation of airborne dust from the bauxite stockpiles and the Residue Storage Area (RSA).
 The licence also requires Alcoa to take specific measures to control the risk of dust generation from oxalate storage.

 Alcoa is required to operate three ambient dust monitors at locations to the west, north and south of the RSA.
 Monitoring data is required to be reported to DWER annually and Alcoa is also required to report to DWER within two working days if the 24-hour average total for suspended particulates (airborne particles or dust) exceeds 260 µg/m3 at any of the three ambient locations.
-Alcoa has not reported any exceedances of the 24-hour average at these monitors in the last three calendar year reporting periods.
+Alcoa has not reported any exceedances of the 24-hour average at these monitors in the past three calendar year reporting periods.

 The licence has been amended several times since 2016, including to:

-- update conditions relating to the reuse of hydrocarbon waste oil and align regulatory requirements with those on licences for Alcoa’s Wagerup and Kwinana refineries
+- Update conditions relating to the reuse of hydrocarbon waste oil and align regulatory requirements with those on licences for Alcoa’s Wagerup and Kwinana refineries.

-- authorise the construction and operation of the residue filtration facility within the RSA
+- Authorise the construction and operation of the residue filtration facility within the RSA.

-- amend conditions for the residue filtration facility to reflect design changes
+- Amend conditions for the residue filtration facility to reflect design changes.

-- authorise the construction and operation of an emergency spillway within the RSA in response to Alcoa’s audits against Australian and International guidelines for tailings dams.
+- Authorise the construction and operation of an emergency spillway within the RSA in response to Alcoa’s audits against Australian and International guidelines for tailings dams.